Nduduzo Makhathini: Biography

 Coming from a musical family, his love for music began at an early age.
-Makhathini has performed with Zim Ngqawana, Simphiwe Dana, Feya Faku, and McCoy Mrubata.
-Nduduzo completed his Diploma in Jazz Piano at the Durban University of Technology in 2005, and obtained a PhD in music from the University of Stellenbosch in 2023.
+Makhathini completed his Diploma in Jazz Piano at the Durban University of Technology in 2005 and obtained a PhD in music from Stellenbosch University in 2023.
+He has performed with musicians including Zim Ngqawana, Simphiwe Dana, Feya Faku, and McCoy Mrubata.

-In April 2020, his studio album Modes of Communication: Letters from the Underworld was released by Blue Note.
-It was named one of the “Best Jazz Albums of 2020” by The New York Times, and was followed by In the Spirit of Ntu in 2022, and uNomkhubulwane in 2024.
+In April 2020, his studio album Modes of Communication: Letters from the Underworld was released by Blue Note Records.
+It was named one of the "Best Jazz Albums of 2020" by The New York Times and was followed by In the Spirit of Ntu in 2022 and uNomkhubulwane in 2024.